Staying in Albergues

 On a daily basis albergues usually open in early to mid-afternoon to receive and check-in pilgrims.
 Doors close for the night at 10:00pm or 10:30pm, and everyone is expected to be in by this time.
 Opening hours for the morning vary, but most albergues will ask pilgrims to leave by 8:00am or 9:00am.

 It is important to respect these opening and closing hours so that the albergue host, or hospitalero, can complete all tasks required to prepare the albergue for the next night’s guests.
 If you arrive before the albergue opens, just place your backpack in the queue by the front door and await the hospitalero’s arrival.
 Or head to the closest bar to enjoy your favorite beverage while you wait.

 Albergues cost from €7 to €20 per night, and some accept a donation of your choosing.
 That gets you a single bunk in a dorm room; private rooms cost more.
 Typically albergues at the lower end of the cost range offer the more basic facilities, while those at the higher end provide more modern and comfortable facilities.
 Note that this is not always the case, though!

 Municipal and parroquial albergues accept pilgrims who are traveling on foot, on horseback, or on bicycle, only.
 Most private albergues accept all pilgrims, whether traveling on foot, horseback, bicycle, or by car, bus, or motorbike.
 Courtesy dictates that preference is given to those pilgrims who arrive on foot or by bicycle.

-During most of the year, reservations are not necessary.
-By not reserving in advance you allow yourself to be part of the rhythm of the Camino, stopping when your body tells you it’s time, where your Camino friends are stopping for the night, or when you reach someplace that interests you.
+By not reserving in advance you allow yourself to be part of a beautiful rhythm of the Camino, stopping when your body tells you it’s time, where your Camino friends are stopping for the night, or when you reach someplace that interests you.